The Greenwood Place project

 The CIP was designed to ensure that we make the best use of our assets and continue investing in Camden’s future and places.
 Through the CIP we will sell or redevelop properties that are out of date, expensive to maintain, or underused and difficult to access.
 This will help us generate money that is not otherwise available to reinvest into improving services and facilities across Camden.

-The construction of the new centre at Greenwood Place will be paid for by selling some existing service buildings (Raglan House, Shoot Up Hill and Highgate Day Centre) that will no longer be needed once the new centre is ready in 2015.
+The construction of the new centre at Greenwood Place will be paid for by selling some existing service buildings (Raglan House, Shoot Up Hill and Highgate Day Centre) that will no longer be needed once the new centre is ready.

 Today I want to...